 *Cobourg destinations only; application by a regulated health professional required.

-Payment must be made directly to the private service provider; charges vary according to the service provider selected and the distance traveled.
+For all of the above, payment must be made directly to the service provider; charges vary according to the service provider selected and the distance traveled.
 Please speak to a member of the patient's health care team for help booking private transportation.

 Note: NHH does not endorse one private service provider over another.
 Options above are provided for information only.
 Contact information is subject to change without notice.